-Traktor comprises of the native instruments which were one of the first companies to focus on hardware and software integration.
-Traktor-based software and DVS are famous for its Remix deck concept.
+Traktor comprises native instruments which were one of the first companies to focus on hardware and software integration.
+Traktor-based software and DVS are famous for their Remix deck concept.
 That is an environment in which the user can play with the component parts of slicing, music, stretching beats, dicing, and melodies then freestyling in the playback.

-The Traktor scratch A6 system design is perfect for DJs that want to access the CD scratching and digital vinyl with four onboard track decks in combination with traditional DJ gear like phono preamps and turntables.
+The Traktor scratch A6 system design is perfect for vinyl DJs that want to access four onboard track decks in combination with traditional DJ gear like phono preamps and turntables.
 All the power of the Traktor Pro 2.5 software is harnessed by this system.
 It provides remix deck capabilities like all Traktor software, improved BPM detection technology, and 2GB loops and samples.

-Traktor scratch A6 digital vinyl system is a complete and professional timecode setup which comes with a full-featured professional software and everything that a DJ requires.
+Traktor scratch A6 digital vinyl system is a complete and professional timecode setup that comes with full-featured professional software and everything that a DJ requires.

 What comes in the package?

 This digital vinyl system comes with two main components: Traktor scratch and Traktor audio 6 DJ soundcard.
-The package is an all in one kind of system that has everything a DJ needs to give a complete performance.
-The system has a complete setup to turn the vinyl or CD into a timecoded disc that can play and edit audios on the computer or tablet.
+The package is an all-in-one kind of system that has everything a DJ needs to give a complete performance.
+The system has a complete setup to turn the vinyl or CD into a timecoded disc that can play and edit audio on the computer or tablet.